hanWang729/DataStructure-Algorithm-Project2/ReadMe.md

 #### Problem 5: Blockchain

-The goal of this problem is to implement a blockchain structure
+The goal of this problem is to implement a blockchain structure.

+I just follow the instruction.

+#### Problem 6: Union and Intersection of Two Linked Lists

+The goal of this problem is to find union and intersection set of two sets with the format of input is linked list.

+I just traverse the two linked list and same the items in dictionary.
+If the item appears in both lists, its value in dict is 2, if only appears in one of the lists, its value is 1 (Also avoid the repeat number in one list)

+For union, print all items in the dict,

+for intersection, only print item with value 2